AI is a Bicycle for the Mind

 The equation's beauty forever shines.

 This example is so good, that it begs the question what creativity really is.
-Is it just a remixing of past experiences, a combination of datapoints?
-Or is it something something more: An expression of emotion.
+Is creatvity just a remix of past experiences, a combination of datapoints?
+Or is creativity something more?
+An expression of emotion.
 A touch of the divine.
 A leap of the soul?

 I like to believe so.